 A thick girdle is not desirable as it unnecessarily adds weight to the stone where it matters the least.
 For example, a diamond of 2 carats with thick girdle will appear smaller than a diamond of the same weight and thin girdle.

-Culet: Culet is a small facet at the bottom of a diamond.
+The culet is a small facet at the bottom of a diamond placed parallel to the table.
 It prevents chipping and abrasion to the point.
 Size of the culet can affect face-up appearance of the diamond.

 Culet Size % = Culet Size (mm) / Average Girdle Diameter x 100